 JTH: My mother and the rest of my family don’t know that I have written the novels.
 Those people I know who aren’t close friends see me as a failure by the American standards of success.
 Being a “failure” in such a way has been a continual lesson.
 It’s helped me realize that we make quick judgments of others based on little real information.
 We assume so much – but don’t know the secrets held within the heart.

 Q: Have you ever “overheard” a conversation on your book, or a pen name (either online, in print, or in the bookstore) and kind of laugh or smile because they have no idea?
 What is your general reaction to that kind of situation?

 JTH: I was on the subway in New York City and I saw someone with one of my books.
-A young woman was reading the paperback version of The Dark River.
+A young woman was reading the paperback version of The Traveler.

-At that time, I had just gone to a postbox and picked up the Danish translation of the novel.
+That evening I had just met my agent and picked up the Danish and Chinese translations of the novel.
 I could have “proved” that I was John Hawks.